-A multispectral camera can acquire color information from a subject.
+A multi-spectroscopic camera can acquire spectral information from a subject.
 Although systems using swappable color filters and prisms have been established as normal techniques for acquiring spectral information, with interchangeable color filters time to swap poses a barrier to real-time imaging.
-With prisms it’s to make the camera more compact.
+On the other hand, with prisms, it is difficult to make the camera more compact.

-Ricoh multispectral cameras use optical devices that can acquire spectral information in a single snapshot, together with image processor that generates an image for each set of the spectral band.
+Ricoh multi-spectroscopic cameras use optical devices that can acquire plural spectral information in a single snapshot, together with image processing technology that generates an image for each spectral information.
 As a result, spectral distribution and chromaticity for particular wavelengths can be computed in real-time.
-This makes it possible to precisely acquire the desired color information.
-In addition, color information can be acquired with a device similar in size to a conventional factory automation (FA) camera.
-Beyond use to detect subjects hard to distinguish from each other, our multispectral cameras can be used to inspect objects whose states change over time and to detect foreign matter.
-And in addition to FA, possible applications include the food, pharmaceutical, agricultural, and security industries.
+This makes it possible to precisely acquire the desired spectral information.
+In addition, spectral information can be acquired with a device similar in size to a conventional factory automation (FA) camera.
+Beyond detecting subjects hard to distinguish from each other, our multi-spectroscopic cameras can be used to inspect objects whose states change over time and detect foreign matter.
+In addition to FA, possible applications include the food, pharmaceutical, agricultural, and security industries.

-The new multispectral cameras developed by Ricoh incorporate the following three technologies:
+The new multi-spectroscopic cameras developed by Ricoh incorporate the following three technologies:

-- A color filter that extracts multispectral information from an object
+- A color filter that extracts plural spectral information from an object

-- A microlens array that distributes the multispectral information across sensor pixels
+- A microlens array that distributes the plural spectral information onto sensor pixels

-- An image processor that generates an image for each set of spectral information from the sensor image
+- An image processor that generates an image for each spectral information from the sensor image

-Spectra and chromaticity are then computed from the multispectral information obtained in this way (see Figure 1).
+Spectra and chromaticity are then computed from the plural spectral information obtained in this way (see Figure 1).

 By computing chromaticity, it becomes possible to conduct high-precision color inspections that outperform previous color photograph imaging inspections in which certain color determinations are impossible.

 This technology can be used for color inspections of LCD, OLED, or other light-emitting displays.
-By using traditional point color checker, you need to take more than one times for checking entire screen.
-In contrast to this, you can evaluate color inspection of display by only 1 shot using Multispectral camera, (see Figure 2A, 2B).
-You can also check the light-emitting property of display from spectrum distribution chart at a time.
+By using conventional point color checker, shooting and measurement need to be executed a plurality of times to check the entire screen.
+In contrast to this, you can carry out a color inspection of a display with only 1 shot with a multispectral camera or a 2D color analyzer (see Figure 2A, 2B).
+Regarding the multispectral camera, you can also check the light-emitting property of the display from the measured spectrum distribution chart (Figure 2C) at a time.

-This technology also can be used for color inspections of molded or painted products with color limit samples (see Figure 4).
-So far, you need to check physical object and color limit samples by sight alternately for many of times.
-Using Multispectral camera, the color relations between physical object and color limit samples become clear by chromaticity diagram.
-So the color inspections becomes easy (see Figure 3A, 3B).
+This technology can also be used for color inspections of molded or painted products with color limit samples (see Figure 4).
+Up to now, you needed to check physical objects and color limit samples by sight alternately many of times.
+By using the multispectral camera or the 2D color analyzer, the color relations between physical object and color limit samples become clear by a chromaticity diagram.
+So color inspections become easy (see Figure 3A, 3B).

-Figure 2A shows the Multispectral camera capture image, taking display which represent 6 color patches.
-Square shapes are the measured area in Figure 2A, and each chromaticity is plotted at chromaticity diagram (See Figure 2B).
-Also each spectrum distribution is shown by graph (See Figure 2C).
+Figure 2A shows the image captured by a multispectral camera or a 2D color analyzer, taking a display which represents 6 color patches.
+Square shapes in Figure 2A are the areas to be measured, and chromaticity in each square shape is plotted at the chromaticity diagram (See Figure 2B).
+Also, regarding the multispectral camera, each spectrum distribution is shown by graph (See Figure 2C).

-Since the spectrum function of this camera is collected in the exclusive lens, it can respond to broad application and use with one camera by exchanging an exclusive lens.
+Since the spectrum function of this camera is collected in the exclusive lens, it can respond to broad applications and used with only one camera by exchanging the exclusive lens.